-Splits are convenient one-glass servings of wine and are perfect for entertaining or make great gifts.
+Splits are convenient one-glass servings of wine and are perfect for entertaining or gift-giving.
 You can also use them to sample varieties of sparkling wine without spending a lot of money.
 For instance, you can create personal wine tastings that compare French Champagne, Italian prosecco, and Spanish cava.
 Plus, if you love mimosas, a mini bottle can make one or two cocktails and you don’t have to worry about a full bottle going flat.

 Read on for the best mini Champagne and sparkling wines available.

 An iconic name in French Champagne, Moët & Chandon packages its best expression in miniature bottles.
 Imperial Brut is a classic example of what great Champagne should taste like.
 The vibrant, bubbly wine has been made since 1869 and is a blend of pinot noir, pinot meunier, and chardonnay grape varietals.
 The winemaker claims that over 100 wines, at least 20 percent of which are reserves, go into creating this Champagne’s seductive, familiar taste.